-Licensure of architects is necessary in Michigan under Article 20 of the Occupational Code, 1980 PA 299, MCL 339.2001 to 339.2014.
-The rules supply requirements for licensure and standards of practice and professional conduct of architects.
+Licensure of professional surveyors is necessary in Michigan under Article 20 of the Occupational Code, 1980 PA 299, MCL 339.2001 to 339.2014.
+The rules supply requirements for licensure and standards of practice and professional conduct of professional surveyors.

 When compared to other Great Lakes states (Illinois, Indiana, Minnesota, New York, Ohio, Pennsylvania, and Wisconsin), Michigan's licensure requirements are similar.
-All seven of the other Great Lakes states have rules regulating the practice of architecture.
+All seven of the other Great Lakes states have rules regulating the practice of professional surveying.